 One main area of leisure on the Internet is multiplayer gaming.
 This form of leisure creates communities, bringing people of all ages and origins to enjoy the fast-paced world of multiplayer games.
-These range from MMORPG to first-person shooters, from role-playing games to online gambling.
+These range from MMORPG to first-person shooters, from roleplaying games to online gambling.
 This has revolutionized the way many people interact and spend their free time on the Internet.

 Online gaming began with services such as GameSpy and MPlayer, which players of games would typically subscribe to.
-Non-subscribers were limited to certain types of gameplay or certain games.
-With the release of Diablo by Blizzard Entertainment, gamers were treated to a built in online game service that was free of charge.
-With Blizzard's next game, StarCraft, the gaming world saw an explosion in the numbers of players using the Internet to play multi-player games.
-StarCraft may have been the first non-MMO game in which most players utilized the online gameplay as opposed to the single-player gameplay.
+Non-subscribers were limited to certain types of StarCraft, the gaming world saw an explosion in the numbers of players using the play multi-player games.
+StarCraft may have been the first non-MMO game in the most players utilized the online gameplay as opposed to the single-player gameplay.